toranb/elixir-workshop/README.md

 For a complete list of [debugging](https://elixir-lang.org/getting-started/debugging.html) options be sure to read over the getting started guide.

+## Learning Elixir

+Because much of the workshop requires you to loop over the cards list you might benefit from the getting started on [enumerables](https://elixir-lang.org/getting-started/enumerables-and-streams.html#enumerables) and the [pipe-operator](https://elixir-lang.org/getting-started/enumerables-and-streams.html#the-pipe-operator).

+In addition, the getting started on [structs](https://elixir-lang.org/getting-started/structs.html) will offer some insights about how to destructure and update them in Elixir.

 ## License

 Copyright © 2019 Toran Billups https://toranbillups.com